toji/webgpu-gltf-case-study/index.md

 If you're new to WebGPU that kind of error can be intimidating, but it's telling us exactly what we need to know.
 We tried to create a pipeline where the 1st attribute (`attributes[0]`) of the second buffer (`buffers[1]`) had an offset (41448 bytes) that was invalid.

 This is because when we create the render pipeline we're setting the `offset` of each buffer in the vertex state directly from the glTF `accessor.byteOffset`.
-This works if the `byteOffset` is near the beginning of the `bufferView`, but WebGPU will reject it if the offset is larger than the `arrayStride` for the buffer, or if the `arrayStride` is larger than than 2048 bytes.
+This works if the `byteOffset` is near the beginning of the `bufferView`, but WebGPU will reject it if the offset is larger than the `arrayStride` for the buffer, or if the `arrayStride` is larger than 2048 bytes.

 For example, assume you have the following accessors: